tazama-lf/docs/Guides/demo-ui-guide.md

 ![clone-config](../images/full-stack-docker-tazama-clone-config.png)

-Now that these two repositories are cloned, we can perform the following Newman command to load the specific DEMO UI configuration into the ArangoDB databases and collections:
+Once these two repositories are cloned, we can perform the following Newman command to load the specific DEMO UI configuration into the ArangoDB databases and collections:

 ```
 newman run collection-file -e environment-file --timeout-request 10200